 Spain is a member of the Schengen Agreement and there are no border controls between countries that have signed and implemented the treaty.
 Likewise, a visa granted for any Schengen member is valid in all other countries that have signed and implemented the treaty.
 But be careful: not all EU members have signed the Schengen treaty, and not all Schengen members are part of the European Union.
 Airports in Europe are thus divided into "Schengen" and "non-Schengen" sections, which effectively act like "domestic" and "international" sections elsewhere.
 If you are flying from outside Europe into one Schengen country and continuing to another, you will clear Immigration and Customs at the first country and then continue to your destination with no further checks.
 Travel between a Schengen member and a non-Schengen country will result in the normal border checks.
 Note that regardless of whether you are travelling within the Schengen area or not, many airlines will still insist on seeing your ID card or passport.
 Travel in the Schengen zone is an informative article which provides aditional informastion.

 Spain is a safe country to travel in.
-I have been backpacking Spain for 6 weeks and have always felt safe.
-You should take some basic precautions and common sence.
+I have been backpacking Spain for 17 weeks altogether and have always felt safe.
+You should take some basic precautions and common sense.
 Do not expect the Spanish police in the streets to be much help, as police officers generally do not speak English - instead they will direct you to the police station, connect you with someone who can understand your language and have you make a report.
+If you are visiting Barcelona keep in mind that this city is the pick pocketing capital of Europe.

 Spanish cuisine and drink

-Here is a desciption of the cities I have been to in Spain.
+Now follows a description of the cities I have been to in Spain.

 A Coruña is situated in the nortwestern part of Spain.
 Tourism in A Coruña have increased the resent years because of all the cruiseships visiting.
 This city have the longest promenade in Europe and because of this the night-life flourishes during summer.
 The most famous places in A Coruña is Tower of Hercules which was build by the Romans.
 Apart from this I didn't really find that much interesting to see in A Coruña.